How it came to this: The Fed and White House's slow inflation awakening

 For its part, the White House in mid-2021 created a task force to deal with supply chain snarls, thick with retail and logistics company leaders, tried to stamp down rising oil prices with releases from the strategic petroleum reserve and focused on anti-competitive practices in key industries.

-In December, Biden declared victory over empty shelves, seconded by FedEx Corp (FDX.N) chief executive Fred Smith.
+In December, Biden declared victory over empty shelves, seconded by FedEx Corp chief executive Fred Smith.

 Instead, it died in Congress after negotiations failed between the White House, and progressive Democrats and hold out senators.